 Ray and the Sunbeatables™

 A sun safety program for preschoolers and kindergarten and first-grade students

-As part of the Melanoma Moon Shot program, The University of Texas MD Anderson Cancer Center has developed Ray and the Sunbeatables™: A Sun Safety Curriculum for preschoolers, kindergarteners and first-grade students.
-The evidence-based curriculum aims to educate parents, teachers and children about sun protection and promote sun safety behaviors in an effort to reduce children’s lifetime risk of developing skin cancer.
+The University of Texas MD Anderson Cancer Center created and developed Ray and the Sunbeatables™: A Sun Safety Curriculum.
+The evidence-based curriculum educates children, parents and teachers about sun protection and promotes sun safety behaviors in an effort to reduce children’s lifetime risk of developing skin cancer.